 Collaborative learning can occur in peer to peer settings or in larger groups.
-It helps students correct misunderstandings and clarifies misunderstanding through their joint efforts.
+It helps students correct misunderstandings and clarifies misunderstandings through their joint efforts.
 Collaborative learning has many benefits which include:

 - Developing higher-level thinking, communication skills, and leadership skills